 DOM (Document Object Model)

-DOM
+The DOM

 JavaScript and the DOM

-Think of the components of a web page as a tree.
+Consider the components of a web page as a tree.

-The branches and leaves
+In this tree, the branches and leaves

 Code Example:

-// How to select HTML elements
+// Method to select an HTML element

 const titleElement = document.querySelector('h1'); // Selects the h1 element

-// Changing content
+// Modifying content

 titleElement.textContent = 'New h1 Title';